pangaea-data-publisher/paleo-importer/README.md

-# Paleoenvironmental Standard Terms (PaST) thesaurus Importer
+# Paleoenvironmental Standard Terms (PaST) Thesaurus Importer
 A python script that imports 'method' controlled vocabularies from https://www.ncdc.noaa.gov/paleo-search/cvterms, and then insert/update the terms into the pangaea database.

 ## Usage